kartikynwa/dotty2hotty/README.md

 ### Font Rendering (?)

 I am unsure whether this step is required but disabling bitmap fonts helps prevent some problems (eg. with Firefox).
+I don't know if this works because my laptop has a slick 720p screen which is only marginally better than literally using a teletype.

 [Blog link.](http://blog.brunomiguel.net/geekices/how-to-get-good-font-rendering-in-void-linux/)
 [Archived link.](https://web.archive.org/web/20190801090733/http://blog.brunomiguel.net/geekices/how-to-get-good-font-rendering-in-void-linux/)